 Place of Origin

-The processing of Dancong Oolong teas largely resembles that of Wuyi Oolong teas.
-Accordingly, our Spring Imperial Mt.
-Wudong Song Variety Mi Lan Xiang (Honey Orchid) Phoenix Dancong is processed in line with traditional standards as a strong roasted oolong tea with a high degree of oxidation.
-For this, the freshly picked tea leaves are first left to wilt in the sun and then indoors for several hours, this process reducing the leaves’ moisture content by about 30%.
-Then, the now much smoother leaves are subjected to several hours of a mechanical ‘rolling’ process, on this stage not yet serving the leaves’ shaping, but rather aiming at breaking up the leaf surfaces in order to achieve the desired oxidation effect.
-The tea juices leaking from the leaf as a result react with air, a characteristic of oolong teas that is one of the essential factors coining the shared taste profile features of Oolong teas.
+Heavy roasting and oxidation levels beyond the middle are just as typical for Dancong Oolong teas as they are for Wuyi oolongs.
+Accordingly, our Mi Lan Xiang Dancong is also processed as a strong roasted oolong tea with a beyond-medium degree of oxidation.
+For this, the freshly picked tea leaves first wither in the sun, then indoors for several hours.
+This process reduces the leaves’ moisture content by about 30%.
+Then, the now much smoother leaves undergo a mechanical ‘rolling’ process.
+This serves to break up the leaf surfaces in order to achieve the desired oxidation effect.
+The tea juices leaking from the leaf as a result react with air.
+This feature of oolong tea processing is one of the essential factors coining the characteristic taste profile of Oolong teas.

-The subsequent 10-minutes roasting of the tea leaves over a high heat (about 200°C) charcoal fire stops the oxidation process and ‘fixates’ the tea leaves.
+The subsequent 10-minutes roasting at about 200°C over charcoal fire stops the oxidation process and ‘fixates’ the tea leaves.
 Only now, the now extremely supple leaves, which at this stage have lost already more than half of their moisture content, are rolled into the characteristic long and tight, slightly curled shape.
 The final drying of the tea leaves at comparatively low heat in the oven (‘baking’) marks a break – or preliminary end – point of the Dancong Oolong processing cycle.
-The resulting tea is temporarily stored until the end of the picking season, and then subjected to thorough sorting out of all stalks and inferior quality leaves, followed by a final roasting, before the tea is ready for the market, where it is already eagerly awaited by buyers each year.
+At the end of the picking season, the temporarily stored tea undergoes a final sorting run.
+This frees the leaf material from stems and inferior leaves.
+After this, a final roast ultimately completes the processing cycle.

 Taste and appearance